 She recoiled at that and to me, having warmed, or perhaps cooled, to the task, I wondered why she was surprised.
 My anger was getting the best of me and I did not want to stop it.
 I would not cry and I would not blink.

 Looking into my hard eyes: “Suzanne, I know it’s hard.
-Your mother can just walk across to the other platform and take the next train back to the City and out of your life forever.
-Forever.
+Your mother can just walk across to the other platform and take the next train back to the city and out of your life forever.
+For-e-ver.
 I told you that this is for you and only you to decide.
-From what I’ve heard that’s exactly what I’d hope you tell her to do were this twenty-four hours ago.
+From what I have heard that is exactly what I’d hope you tell her to do were this twenty-four hours ago.

-I nodded, and we left the platform and headed up the hill to the house.
+I nodded, and we climbed the stairs from the platform and headed up the hill to the house.

 As we walked, and I don’t know when or how, I found my mother gripping my hand and I did not pull away.
 She’d never touched me like that.
 Ever.
 Kerry was behind us and other than a description she gave of where we were and where we are going to fill the air, the three of us were silent.